fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

 In the above example:

-- A OCIRepository named `podinfo` is created, indicated by the `.metadata.name` field.
+- An OCIRepository named `podinfo` is created, indicated by the `.metadata.name` field.
 - The source-controller checks the OCI repository every five minutes, indicated by the `.spec.interval` field.